djolemtr/Blog/README.md

 - Open the project in Spring Tool Suite;
 - Import the BlogDatabase with your preffered database management platform.
 Disabling foreign key check while importing is recommended in order to successfully import the database;
 - Run the project on server (using Tomcat 9 server preferably);
-- All the users' passwords are the same as their username;
+- Users and admin passwords are the same as their username;
 - Change everything to your liking.

 **Specifications:**